aws/aws-app-mesh-examples/walkthroughs/cdk-examples/howto-mutual-tls-file-provided-by-acm/README.md

 The skeleton of the project is generated using the `cdk init app --language typescript` command.
 By default, your main `node` app sits in the `bin` folder and the cloud infrastructure is provisioned in the `lib` folder.

+As seen above, we can use `--context` in during deployment to pass in configuration parameters.

-The `cdk.json` file allows us to populate configuration variables in the `context`.
-In this example, you can see the `ENVOY_IMAGE` variable is defined here and then fetched in the `InfraStack` using the `tryGetContext` method.
+Morover, the `cdk.json` file allows us to populate configuration variables in the `context` key.
+On example is the `ENVOY_IMAGE` variable which is used in the `InfraStack` using the `tryGetContext` method.

 </details>